-Originally, EEA entities were largely out of scope of the Cayman tax.
-They only qualified as legal arrangements if they were specifically blacklisted in a limitative Royal Decree (EEA Decree).
+Originally, EEA entities were largely outwith the scope of the Cayman tax.
+They only qualified as legal arrangements if they were specifically blacklisted in a limitative royal decree (EEA Decree).

 The amendment of the EEA Decree at the end of 2018 (but with retroactive effect as from 1 January 2018) led to a paradigm shift.
 Henceforth, every EEA entity is a legal arrangement provided it falls in one of the three following open-ended categories:8

-- Hybrids: these are companies that – despite having a separate legal personality – are treated as tax-transparent under local tax law while they are not treated as tax transparent under Belgian tax law.
+- Hybrids: these are companies that – despite having a separate legal personality – are treated as tax-transparent under local tax law while they are not treated as tax-transparent under Belgian tax law.
 Two exceptions apply.
-The first excludes companies that have as their main purpose the generation of a type of income that would be tax-exempt in Belgium under a double taxation convention if a Belgian resident individual would receive such type of income directly (treaty exception).
-The second excludes companies when, under local law, their income is subject to income tax in the hands of the Belgian resident shareholder or partner, and if this income tax amounts to minimum of 1 per cent of the part of the taxable that can be allocated to said partner or shareholder and is determined in accordance with Belgian rules.
+The first excludes companies that have as their main purpose the generation of a type of income that would be tax-exempt in Belgium under a double taxation convention if a Belgian-resident individual would receive such type of income directly (treaty exception).
+The second excludes companies when, under local law, their income is subject to income tax in the hands of the Belgian-resident shareholder or partner, and if this income tax amounts to a minimum of 1 per cent of the part of the taxable income that can be allocated to said partner or shareholder and is determined in accordance with Belgian rules.

 - All companies and legal entities that are not taxed or are subject to income tax that amounts to less than 1 per cent of the taxable income determined according to the Belgian rules of the legal arrangement.

-This new EEA Decree gives rise to a lot of uncertainty because its potential scope is very wide.
-By way of example, a normally taxed corporation such as a Luxembourg Soparfi can, in certain circumstances, also qualify as legal arrangement.
-Based on literal reading of the law, the same can also be true for income-tax-exempt Dutch foundations.
+The EEA Decree gives rise to a lot of uncertainty because its potential scope is very wide.
+By way of example, a normally taxed corporation such as a Luxembourg Soparfi can, in certain circumstances, also qualify as a legal arrangement.
+Based on literal reading of the law, the same can also be true for income tax-exempt Dutch foundations.

 It can be questioned whether the EEA Decree is compliant with double taxation conventions and EU law.
-However, the exact way these interact with the Cayman tax is to a certain extent still unclear.
+Although there is some case law,9 the exact way these interact with the Cayman tax is to a certain extent still unclear.

-In 2019, the non-EEA Decree has been amended with retroactive effect until 1 January 2019.
-Investment funds outside the EEA are now specifically qualified as legal arrangements, under conditions that are mutatis mutandis, the same as those that are provided for in the EEA Decree.
+In 2019, the non-EEA Decree was amended with retroactive effect until 1 January 2019.
+Investment funds outside the EEA are now specifically qualified as legal arrangements under conditions that are mutatis mutandis, the same as those that are provided for in the EEA Decree.
 A definition of hybrids was included; however, the two exceptions that were included in the EEA Decree have not been inserted in the non-EEA Decree.

-The Cayman tax also includes the notion of a 'chain construction'.
-A chain construction is deemed to exist when a parent legal arrangement holds shares or economic rights in an underlying legal arrangement.10 Such an underlying legal arrangement can itself be a parent legal arrangement of a lower tier legal arrangement in which it holds shares or economic rights.
+The Cayman tax also includes the notion of a chain construction.
+A chain construction is deemed to exist when a parent legal arrangement holds shares or economic rights in an underlying legal arrangement.11 Such an underlying legal arrangement can itself be a parent legal arrangement of a lower tier legal arrangement in which it holds shares or economic rights.
 This way it is possible to form a chain of legal arrangements whereby the income of an underlying legal arrangement is attributed to its parent legal arrangement prorate the shares or economic rights the latter holds in such a lower tier legal arrangement.
-This income is then attributed upwards to the founder of the (ultimate) parent legal arrangement.11
+This income is then attributed upwards to the founder of the (ultimate) parent legal arrangement.12

 Rules are in place to avoid double taxation if income that has already been attributed in such a way to the founder is later taxed again when it is distributed up the chain to (ultimately) the founder.
-But again, the applicable allocation rules have been drafted in such a way that they are to the disadvantage of the taxpayer.
+Again, however, the applicable allocation rules have been drafted in such a way that they are to the disadvantage of the taxpayer.

 ii Inheritance tax and gift tax